-We’ve all been in that awkward situation of forgetting to tip the bellman at a hotel or simply not knowing how much to tip the concierge or the guy who delivers your room service.
-Etiquette expert Tom Farley (aka @MisterManners) shares five tipping faux pas people make, and how to avoid them.
+We’ve all been in that uncomfortable situation of not knowing how much to tip the concierge or taxi driver.
+These are the top tipping faux pas people make abroad, and how to avoid them.